Guilderland Garden Club

 On the Edge: The Harrowing Lives of Birds

-Business meetings begin at 10 am at Guilderland Town Hall, unless otherwise noted.
+Business meetings begin at 10 am at Guilderland Town Hall unless otherwise noted.
 Programs start at 11am and are open to the public.
 We meet on the second Monday of the month, April through November.
 Beginning in October, the Club is busy making ornaments for the Annual Greens Show which is held the first weekend of December.
 The Guilderland Garden Club sponsors many interesting speakers for our monthly meetings on such topics as cutting gardens, Bonsai, Shaker gardens, Vermicomposting, butterfly gardens, wildflowers and beekeeping.
 If you are considering becoming a Club Member, please feel free to come to a meeting and talk with one of us.
 We would love to have you join!
 We also plan day trips to local sights of interest.
-Please check back to this page as we announce additional programs/events as they are scheduled.
+Please check back to this page as we announce additional programs/events.

 Learn about easy to grow native perennials that can be added to your landscape to support pollinators and the environment.
 These plants will reduce your need to water and will eliminate the need for pesticides and herbicides.
 Also, learn about groundcovers which will reduce the need to weed, mulch or mow .
 Less work required in your gardens!
 Speaker: Carole Henry, Master Gardener Program Coordinator.